dword-design/nuxt-route-meta/README.md

 <!-- /BADGES -->

 <!-- DESCRIPTION/ -->
-Adds page meta data to Nuxt routes.
+Adds page meta data to Nuxt route objects at build time.
 <!-- /DESCRIPTION -->

+Nuxt pages have a `meta` property that allows to define metadata.
+These can be accessed in middlewares or inside the page component at runtime.

-It works by parsing the page files from routes and extracting the meta data from them.
+What does not work however is to access the metadata at build time in the routes object itself.
+This is needed when postprocessing routes via [extendRoutes](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-router) or the [@nuxtjs/sitemap](https://www.npmjs.com/package/@nuxtjs/sitemap) module.
+This module fills this gap by parsing the page files from routes and extracting the meta data from them.
 It is also possible to add additional properties.

 <!-- INSTALL/ -->
 ## Install